Enderun Colleges: History

-Enderun Colleges was established in 2005 by a group of business and community leaders, Jack Tuason, Javier Infante, and John Suits, who previously founded Ambergris Solutions, now known as TELUS International Philippines.
-The pioneering founders were later joined by Daniel Perez, an alumnus of Les Roches International School of Hotel Management, along with prominent business leaders Jean-Henri Lhuillier of PJ Lhuillier, Inc., Rosanna Fores of TELUS International Philippines, John Tiu of JTKC Group of Companies, Alvin Lao of Chemrez Technologies, and senior US-based executives from Hyatt Corporation.
+Enderun Colleges was established in 2005 by business and community leaders Jack Tuason, Javier Infante, and John Suits, who had previously founded Ambergris Solutions, later known as TELUS International Philippines.
+They were subsequently joined by Daniel Perez, a graduate of Les Roches International School of Hotel Management, along with other business leaders and investors who helped develop the institution during its formative years.